Suzi, hours & cost

 The clinic is located at 102 Main Highway on the Ellerslie/Greenlane border.

-Please note the clinic is not in the main Ellerslie village – it is over the bridge at the Main Highway/Robert Street intersection, opposite Chester's Plumbing and Harmony Eatery (formerly Cafe Trends).
+Please note the clinic is not in the main Ellerslie village – it is over the bridge at the Main Highway/Robert Street intersection, opposite Chester's Plumbing and a currently unnamed cafe (formerly Harmony Eatery & Cafe Trends).

 The pedestrian and carpark entrance is from Hudson Street.